 How do I contact the PTA?
 Email: firstname.lastname@example.org

 Can I attend PTA meetings?
 Do I need to join the PTA first?
-Meetings occur 4-5 times per year, and are open to everyone.
+General Meetings, featuring special guest speakers, occur 4 times per year, and are open to everyone.
 Membership is encouraged but not required.
 Recent topics have included guest speakers on educational equity, the “birds and the bees,” the “positive discipline” approach to raising children, and technology use at TM.
 Also, Principal Katie May usually offers news and takes questions.
 Read about past meetings on the Minutes page.

 How do I join the PTA?
-The annual membership form is updated each September, and can be downloaded.
-Online registration may become available.
+Online registration or a downloadable form are available.
 Modest annual dues are charged.
 See the Membership page.

 What is the Bullpup Parents Group?
 Bullpup Parents Group is an informal, online and in-person social group with the purpose of sharing ideas, thoughts, and issues pertaining to our children’s school experience.
-No signup is needed for Bullpup Parents (all TM parents and guardians are “members” automatically).
-An easy way to participate and keep track of events is to join the Bullpup Parents’ Facebook page: https://www.facebook.com/groups/TMBullpupParents/
+No signup is needed to “become” a Bullpup Parent because all TM parents and guardians are “members” automatically.
+An easy way to participate and keep track of events is to join the private Bullpup Parents’ Facebook page.
+(Moderator approval will be required.)

 What is the Building Leadership Team (BLT)?
 The BLT is tasked with collaborative work in the areas of academic achievement, school budget and professional development.
 Members include the school Principal, staff representatives and parent representatives.

 What are Equity Action Teams?
-The demographics at Thurgood Marshall widely differ between the students in the HCC program (which draws students from a wide geographic area) and in the General Education program (which draws from nearby neighborhoods).
+The demographics at Thurgood Marshall widely differ between the students in the HCC program (which draws students from a wide geographic area) and in the Scholars (General Education) program (which draws from nearby neighborhoods).
 In 2014-15, Thurgood Marshall staff began examining issues of educational equity and inclusion for all students that are or might be served at the school.
-In 2015-16, parents joined staff in creating small “Equity Action Teams” to work on specific issues, such as the initiative to blend all students for Social Studies.
+Since 2015-16, parents have joined staff in creating small “Equity Action Teams” to work on specific issues, such as the initiative to blend all students for Social Studies.

 Which academic programs are housed at Thurgood Marshall?
-We host three elementary-age programs: Scholars (known until 2017 as General Education); Highly Capable Cohort, known until 2014-15 as APP (Accelerated Progress Program; students are referred to as Accelerated Curriculum Scholars starting in 2017-18); and the PEACE Academy.
+We host three elementary-age programs: Scholars (known until 2017 as General Education); Highly Capable Cohort, (known until 2014-15 as APP – Accelerated Progress Program; students are referred to as Accelerated Curriculum Scholars starting in 2017-18); and the PEACE Academy.
 Fuller information on specific programs and academic policies is available on the SPS website.

-- What is General Education?
+- What is Scholars?
 Most Grade K-5 students in the Seattle School District are taught in “General Education” classrooms in elementary schools that draw from the surrounding neighborhoods.
 In 2017 Thurgood Marshall renamed these “Scholars” classrooms.
-While there are Districtwide curricula prescribed in core subjects such as math, science and social studies, teachers are asked to challenge each student at his or her appropriate level.
+While there are Districtwide curricula prescribed in core subjects such as Math and Science, teachers are asked to challenge each student at his or her appropriate level.
 See the District’s Academics web page for current information.

 Note: Thurgood Marshall several years ago obtained a waiver to use enVision Math instead of the District’s current curriculum, Math in Focus.

-- What is the HCC (formerly APP) program?
-The Highly Capable Cohort Program serves students who are academically highly gifted, as defined by the Seattle Schools District through testing and other criteria.
-At Thurgood Marshall, HCC students (referred to as “Accelerated Curriculum Scholars” starting in 2017-18) are taught advanced versions of most core subjects in “self-contained” classrooms, although all TM programs come together for assemblies and some other parts of the school day.
+- What is the HCC program?
+The Highly Capable Cohort Program serves students who are academically highly gifted, as defined by the Seattle School District through testing and other criteria.
+At Thurgood Marshall, HCC students (referred to as “Accelerated Curriculum Scholars” starting in 2017-18) are taught advanced versions of core subjects except Social Studies in “self-contained” classrooms, although all TM programs come together for assemblies and some other parts of the school day.
 See www.seattleschools.org/advlearning.

 - What is the PEACE Academy?
 The PEACE Academy is the Preschool and Elementary Autism Center for Education, a Special Education Program based on educating students with disabilities in the least restrictive environment.
 Each student has access to an appropriate learning environment and an opportunity for education with non-disabled students to the maximum extent appropriate at his or her chosen school or at a site as close as possible to his or her neighborhood school.
-In addition to serving up t0 24 K-5 students, PEACE also has a pre-school classroom of about 10 students.
+In addition to serving up K-5 students, PEACE also has a pre-school classroom.

-How do I enroll my child in HCC (APP)?
+How do I enroll my child in HCC?
 Admission is determined by the District and requires eligibility testing and a short application involving parents and a teacher.
-The deadline for Seattle residents to apply for the required testing is in October the year before the student would enroll in HCC.
-(For example, the 2017-18 school-year deadline: October 6, 2016.)
+The deadline for Seattle residents to apply for the required testing is in early fall the year before the student would enroll in HCC.
+(For example, the 2019-20 school-year deadline: Sept.
+24, 2018.)
 Families moving to Seattle after the deadline have a later option.
-See http://www.seattleschools.org/advlearning for procedures and forms.

 What is ELL?
 The English Language Learners program assists students whose primary home language is not English.
 Bilingual services include English language programs, bilingual instructional assistants who support students with limited English proficiency, and assistance with referrals to health care, employment, and legal services.

 When may a student participate in TM’s Instrumental Music Program?
 Our Instrumental Music Program is offered to 4th- and 5th-grade students.
 Classes meet once a week during the regular school day.
 It is the responsibility of the parents/guardians to provide the music book and supplies.
-All students in Grades 1-5 have the option to participate in choral singing program.
+All students in Grades 2-5 have the option to participate in choral singing program, which meets before school.

 What types of educational technology are used at Thurgood Marshall?
 This varies by teacher and grade level.
 The school has a computer lab and iPad carts, and WiFi and wired Internet connections.
 Some classes use software and apps in conjunction with learning and projects, or go online for resources.
 Districtwide testing is often conducted on computers and tablets.
 A 2015 PTA-funded study and 2016 report by a parent/staff Technology Committee offered ideas on further opportunities, and a Districtwide purchase of new equipment added significantly to technology at TM in 2017.

 What does the School Counselor do?
-Ms. Meghan Kaloper provides a wide range of academic and social support, available to all Thurgood Marshall students.
-More details are on her web page.
+The Counselor provides a wide range of academic and social support, available to all Thurgood Marshall students.
+More details here.
 See below for RULER and the Conflict Mediator program.

 What is RULER?
 Thurgood Marshall and many other schools use this curriculum to teach children about managing emotions.
 Principal Katie May explains more in this November 2015 post.
 You may also read an overview by its developers at Yale University.

 What are Conflict Mediators?
 The Conflict Mediator and Recess Mentor program is an opportunity for interested 4th- and 5th-graders to use their leadership and communication skills to help younger students solve problems and enjoy appropriate play at school.
-All Conflict Mediators go through a required week-long training, facilitated and overseen by school Counselor Meghan Kaloper.
+All Conflict Mediators go through a required week-long training, facilitated and overseen by the school Counselor.
 The basis of the program was developed by the CRU Institute (Conflict Resolution Unlimited), and has been tweaked to fit the needs of our school.